Adam Crozier: ITV

-On 28 January 2010, it was announced Adam Crozier would be leaving the Royal Mail later in 2010 to become the next permanent chief executive of media group ITV plc.
+Crozier left the Royal Mail in 2010 to become the chief executive of media group ITV plc.

-ITV plc is one of three partners within ITV Network Limited, the not for profit organisation which runs the ITV television network, the United Kingdom's first commercial network effectively created under the Television Act 1954.
+ITV plc is one of three partners within ITV Network Limited, the not-for-profit organisation which runs the ITV television network, the United Kingdom's first commercial network effectively created under the Television Act 1954.
 Crozier was replacing Michael Grade, who announced his intention to leave in April 2009.
 Crozier was given the task of increasing ITV's advertising revenues which had fallen with the proliferation of new channels in the British television market.
 On announcing the appointment, ITV chairman Archie Norman said of Crozier that he is a "very strong leader with a great track record in delivering transformational change".

+In ITV's 2023-4 docu-drama Mr Bates vs The Post Office, ITV failed to make mention of the role of Crozier in the unfolding seven years of the British Post Office scandal, prior to the reins being handed over in 2010 to his successor CEO Paula Vennells.
+At the time Crozier was Royal Mail CEO, the Post Office was, in effect, a division thereof.

 Other roles

-Crozier is also a board member of Camelot Group, the National Lottery operator, and the Debenhams retail chain, before it was liquidated.
+Crozier was also a board member of Camelot Group, the former operator of the UK National Lottery, and the Debenhams retail chain, before it was liquidated.
 He is also member of the President's Committee of the Confederation of British Industry (CBI).
 He joined the board of Whitbread in 2017, becoming a senior independent director that year.
 In 2018 he succeeded the retiring Richard Baker as Whitbread's chairman.

 Crozier was the chairman of Vue Cinemas from 2017 to 2020, and the chair of ASOS plc from 2018 to 2021.

 In February 2020 Crozier was appointed non-executive chairman of Kantar Group.

-In August 2021, it was announced that Crozier would take over as Chairman of BT, replacing Jan du Plessis in December that year.
+In December 2021, he became chairman of BT, replacing Jan du Plessis.